-On September 14, 2020, the Board approved an annual stock-based compensation award of \$109,000 in unrestricted shares of Class A Common Stock (having a grant date fair value of \$39.92 per share), for each non-management director, effective September 30, 2020.
+On September 14, 2021, the Board approved an annual stock-based compensation award of \$109,000 fair value of unrestricted shares of Class A Common Stock with a grant date fair value of \$49.79 per share, for each non-management director, effective September 16, 2021.

 Directors are also eligible to defer portions of their fees into the Brady Corporation Director Deferred Compensation Plan ("Director Deferred Compensation Plan"), the value of which is measured by the fair value of the underlying investments.
-The assets of the Director Deferred Compensation Plan are held in a Rabbi Trust and are invested by the trustee as directed by the participant in several investment funds as permitted by the Director Deferred Compensation Plan include Brady Corporation Class A Nonvoting Common Stock and various mutual funds that are provided in the employee Matched 401(k) Plan.
-A director may elect whether to receive his/her account balance following termination in a single lump sum payment or by means of distribution under an annual installment method.
-Distributions of the Company Class A Nonvoting Common Stock are made in-kind; distributions of mutual funds are in cash.
+The assets of the Director Deferred Compensation Plan are held in a Rabbi Trust and are invested by the trustee as directed by the participant in several investment funds as permitted by the Director Deferred Compensation Plan.
+The investment funds available include Brady Corporation Class A Nonvoting Common Stock and various mutual funds that are offered in the employee Matched 401(k) Plan.
+Directors may elect whether to receive their account balance following termination in a single lump sum payment or by means of distribution under an annual installment method.
+Distributions of the Company Class A Nonvoting Common Stock are made inkind; distributions of mutual funds are made in cash.

-Director Compensation Table - Fiscal 2021
+Director Compensation Table - Fiscal 2022